A new standard for high voltage substations

 TenneT TSO operates the high voltage grid in the Netherlands.
 Electricity is transported across this grid at 110,000 Volts (110 kV) and higher.
-The electricity is converted to a lower voltage level through means of transformers in the substations.
+Transformers in the substations convert the electricity to a lower voltage level.
 Next, a Distribution System Operator– for example Enexis – ensures that the electricity is delivered to end users.

 The customer's challenge